 - RETURN OR DELETION OF DATA.

-- Upon termination or expiration of the Agreement, SparkPost will (at Customer’s election) delete or return to Customer all Personal Data (including copies) in its possession or control, save that this requirement will not apply to the extent SparkPost is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which Personal Data SparkPost will securely isolate and protect from any further processing, except to the extent required by applicable law.
+- Upon termination or expiration of the Agreement, SparkPost will delete or return (at Customer’s election) to Customer all Personal Data (including copies) in its possession or control, save that this requirement will not apply to the extent SparkPost is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which Personal Data SparkPost will securely isolate and protect from any further processing, except to the extent required by applicable law.

 - Data Subject Requests.
 The Service provides Customer with a number of controls that Customer may use to retrieve, correct, delete, or restrict Customer Data, which Customer may use to assist it in connection with its obligations under Data Protection Laws including, for example, its obligations relating to responding to Data Subject Requests.
 To the extent Customer is unable to independently access the relevant Customer Data within the Service, SparkPost will provide reasonable cooperation to assist Customer to timely respond to any Data Subject Request relating to the processing of Personal Data under the Agreement within any deadlines imposed by Data Protection Laws.
 In the event any such request is made directly to SparkPost, SparkPost shall notify Customer in writing of such request promptly upon receipt thereof.